wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-earn-a-second-major-in-computer-engineering">How do I earn a second major in computer engineering?</h2>
- You can't: we don't offer a second major in Computer Engineering.
+<a id=70></a> You can't: we don't offer a second major in Computer Engineering.
 Consider a primary major in Computer Engineering and a Second Major in Computer Science.
 This approach will ensure you have the background needed for Computer Engineering and still allows you to get a significant amount of work in Computer Science.
 In fact, with careful selection of electives it's possible to get both with only a little additional coursework.

 <span class="tag-links">[#computer_engineering](#computer_engineering) [#computer_science](#computer_science) [#second_major](#second_major) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/70">Discussions View</a></span>

 ---
 <h2 class="anchored" id="how-do-i-find-a-summer-internship">How do I find a summer internship?</h2>
+<a id=33></a>
 * Subscribe to our department's *jobs* email list by contacting [Monet Demming](mailto:monet@wustl.edu).
  * Look for REU opportunities